VPNs can seem complicated at first, but are actually easy to use.

-Today, we’ll demystify the topic of VPNs, what they can do for you, why use them, and how they all work under the hood.
+We’re going to demystify them, what they can do for you, why you really should use them, and how they all work under the hood.

-Plus, we’ll give you some recommendations along the way, to help you pick the optimal VPN for your personal needs.
+Plus, we’ll give you some recommendations along the way to help you pick the best VPN for your needs.

 - What is a VPN

 - Is it Legal to Use a VPN